More Articles

 6Stress management

-The brain uses 20 percent of our body's oxygen and 20 percent of its blood.
+The brain uses 20% of our body's oxygen and 20% of its blood.

-Scientists believe people exposed to chronic stress tend to have elevated levels of cortisol - a hormone produced by the adrenal glands in response to acute and chronic stress.
+Scientists believe people exposed to chronic stress tend to have elevated levels of hormone cortisol.
+Cortisol is produced by the adrenal glands in response to acute and chronic stress.
 High cortisol levels are dangerous to the brain.

-Some of the most impressive effects of the stress on brain are hippocampus atrophy, shrinkage of the hippocampus or prefrontal cortex (the area of the brain unique to humans), and even neural death in some brain regions24, 28.
+Some of the most impressive (in a negative way) effects of the stress on brain are hippocampal atrophy, shrinkage of the hippocampus or prefrontal cortex (the area of the brain unique to humans), and even neural death in some brain regions20.
 The hippocampus, a vital brain region for episodic, spatial, and contextual memory, has many cortisol receptors, which makes it especially susceptible to stress.

-Severe stress lasting weeks or months can impair cell communication in the brain's learning and memory region27.
-Increased stress hormones lead to memory impairment in the elderly and learning difficulties in young adults26.
+Chronic stress can impair cell communication in the brain region responsible for learning and memory.
+Increased stress hormone levels lead to memory impairment in the elderly and learning difficulties in young adults19.

-Latest study provides the evidence that short-term stress has the same effect.
-Researcher from the University of California25 have found short-term stress lasting as little as a few hours can impair brain-cell communication in areas associated with learning and memory.
-They found that rather than involving the widely known stress hormone cortisol, which circulates throughout the body, acute stress activated selective molecules called corticotropin releasing hormones, which disrupted the process by which the brain collects and stores memories.
+Short-term stress is also very destructive.
+Researchers from the University of California18 have found short-term stress lasting as little as few hours can harm brain-cell communication in areas essential for learning and memory.
+They revealed that acute stress activated selective molecules called corticotropin releasing hormones, which disrupted the process by which the brain collects and stores memories.

-Stress is a constant in our lives and cannot be avoided.
-So, stress management is the key, not stress elimination.
-Several ways to help you manage stress in your daily life:
+Stress is always present in our lives and cannot be avoided.
+So you should focus not on stress elimination, but rather on stress management.
+There are several ways to help you manage stress in your daily life:

 • See problems as opportunities